SylviaOne/Repo-hub/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## What does a female snake use for support?
+A co-Bra!